-Proposed Ordinance No. 938 would provide this second one-year extension to the existing franchise agreement and would terminate November 4, 2022, or upon the effective date of a new franchise, whichever occurs first.
+Proposed Ordinance No. 938 would provide a second one-year extension to the existing franchise agreement and would terminate November 4, 2022, or upon the effective date of a new franchise, whichever occurs first.
 All terms and conditions of the proposed one-year extension are unchanged from the existing franchise; only name of the franchisee (updated to Frontier Communications Northwest, LLC (dba Ziply Fiber)) and the term (length of the agreement) have been changed.
-The proposed one-year extension being discussed tonight would allow staff to negotiate a new long-term franchise agreement for cable service in the City.
+The proposed one-year extension Council is scheduled to take action on would allow staff to negotiate a new long-term franchise agreement for cable service in the City.